Automated Front Tests with GitHub Actions & Playwright

 The Cost of Setting Up Automated Tests

-Since I've already done most of the hard work for you, you could probably repurpose and deploy the automated tests in less than 4 hours, assuming you've got a modern and fast continuous deployment pipeline.
+Since I've already done most of the hard work for you, you could probably repurpose and deploy the automated tests in less than a day, assuming you've got a modern and fast continuous deployment pipeline.
 This shouldn't take long.
 If it does, you're doing something wrong.

 The Most Basic Tests